lanpouthakoun/voice_web_agent/README.md

  - To decrease latency, some explanations are skipped, sometimes this leads to page changes that are left unexplained
  - Each browser action is a single action (no multiaction), this is to maintain the best possible accuracy within tasks; however, it leads to slower output
  - By separating browser actions, it leads to more api calls, to make this more cost effective, I would need to rely less on single actions or use a cheaper model (mostly tested with gpt-5.2)
+ - Some of the explanations aren't directly suited for voice agents.
+Could be better prompted.

 ## Future Work